Module 6: Biopotential Signals [1]#

 Step 2: Apply NuPrep gel#

-Take a small amount of NuPrep gel using a cotton swab and apply it on your targeted area.
+Take a small amount of NuPrep gel using a cotton swab and apply it to the targeted area.

 Applying NuPrep Gel#